NASA-PDS/registry/docs/source/user/harvest_job_configuration.rst

  </harvest>

 ..
 Note::
-   In the URL attribute, always have a port specified in the URL.
-For PDS Registries, this port should be 443.
-If a port is not specified, it will default to OpenSearch default port of 9200, and the update of the registry will fail.
+   In the URL attribute, always have a port specified, which for PDS Registries in AWS, this port should be 443.
+If a port is not specified, it will default to the OpenSearch default port of 9200, and any attempted writes/updates of the registry will fail.

 **Remote OpenSearch instance (on-prem or cloud)**